InQuest/suricata_exporter/README.md

         Output version information.
   -web.listen-address string
         Address to listen on (default ":9917")
+  -quiet
+        supress logging messages when suricata is not enabled
 ```

 To verify the exporter is working with your Suricata setup, use the